facelessuser/ApplySyntax/docs/src/markdown/usage.md

 For backwards compatibility with older versions of ApplySyntax, the rule name `binary` is also accepted, and functions exactly like `interpreter`.

-!!! warning "Deprecation"
-    The previous name for this key was `binary` and has been deprecated and will be removed in the future.

 #### Function Rule

 This is an example of using a custom function to decide whether or not to apply a syntax.
 This is done via ApplySyntax plugins.
 The plugin file should be under a plugin folder.